 The question is: how do we wire our brains for the better?

 That’s where brain puzzles and teasers come in.
 We can enhance our mental fitness by exposing the brain to puzzles that challenge our normal modes of thinking.

 Ever heard of the phrase “use it or lose it?”
 That’s quite literally true when it comes to the way our brains age.
 When we don’t actively seek novel experiences that expose our minds to all sorts of new and challenging stimuli, our neuroreceptors die-off from disuse.

 Brain teasers can help keep the mind stimulated by encouraging it to think and act in new and novel ways.
 Lateral thinking keeps us feeling fresh, creative, and on our toes, so to speak, when tackling new problems.
-And we aren’t often given the opportunity to exercise lateral thinking in our day to day lives.
+And we aren’t often given the opportunity to exercise lateral thinking in our day-to-day lives.

 Brain games, teasers, and brain riddles offer that opportunity.

 So, the next time you attempt to solve a riddle, remember that while it’s all in good fun, you’re also strengthening your brain!